feralhosting/feralhosting.github.io/General/I want to edit or create a FAQ or guide/readme.md

 wget -qO ~/thisfile.sh www.somelink.com/script.sh
 ~~~

-This basically just puts the file in the slot root with the use of `~/`
+This basically just puts the file in the slot root with the use of `~/` using the filename specified.

 [tar](http://linux.die.net/man/1/tar)